Originating & Underwriting

 Shared Equity Programs

-Help qualifying borrowers find the assistance they need to become homeowners
+Help borrowers find the affordable housing assistance they need to become homeowners

 Fannie Mae supports affordable housing through the purchase or securitization of several types of shared equity mortgages.

 Shared equity programs preserve affordable homeownership opportunities by allowing borrowers to purchase homes at below-market prices.
-In exchange, borrowers agree to sell the property only to other income-qualified buyers and/or share the home’s appreciation with the organization that subsidized the purchase.
+In exchange, borrowers agree to sell the property only to other income-qualified buyers and at a restricted sales price.

 Community Land Trusts (CLTs)